25 Top Free Ecommerce WordPress Themes

-Need to launch an online store with little-to-no upfront cost?
+Need to start an ecommerce business with little-to-no upfront cost?
 Free ecommerce WordPress themes are your answer.
 With seamless shopping cart integration, various layouts, and blogging features, free themes provide the essential tools to run any type of online store.
 You simply need to pick the look and feature set that’s right for you.

-We scoured the market and uncovered 15 free WordPress ecommerce themes that pair sound basics with impressive design and customization options.
+To help you through the process, we scoured the market and uncovered 25 of the best free WordPress ecommerce themes that pair sound basics with impressive design and customization options.
 Plus, each fully integrates with popular WordPress ecommerce plugins, like WooCommerce and WP EasyCart, which are also free.
 Going this route, your only out-of-pocket cost is website hosting—and even that is negligible if you use BlueHost’s $2.95 monthly plan.

 Zigcy Lite delivers many of the bells and whistles that define a modern website.
 Full-width design, built-in sliders, custom color schemes, site search, and great SEO tools are all built into this free theme.
 Plus, it fully integrates with the most popular WordPress ecommerce plugin, WooCommerce, as well as WP EasyCart and others.

 Using three prebuilt designs, you can set up an online store using Zigcy Lite in no time.
 Adding your logo and social buttons, setting a color scheme, and inserting slider images takes just a few clicks in Zigcy’s theme customizer.
 After that, it’s just a matter of installing WooCommerce and tying your products and categories to various homepage elements.